mojitoinc/mojito-mixers/README.md

 and have a configurable button text and action (what the button does or where it takes users when clicking it).
 Particularly, those actions are:

-- reset: Re-creates the reservation/invoice.
+- `reset`: Re-creates the reservation/invoice.
-- authentication: Takes users to the authentication view (currently not used).
+- `authentication`: Takes users to the authentication view (currently not used).
-- billing: Takes users to the billing view/form.
+- `billing`: Takes users to the billing view/form.
-- payment: Takes users to the payment view/form.
+- `payment`: Takes users to the payment view/form.
-- purchasing: Takes users to the purchasing view and re-tries payment.
+- `purchasing`: Takes users to the purchasing view and re-tries payment.

 <br />

+Tasks:
+- ✔️ Implement URL reset on open or invalid.
+- ✔️ Re-enalbe auto opening in index page.
+- ✔️ Make sure we display the error from the param.
+- ✔️ Do not persist paymentInfo in localStorage.
+- ✔️ Fix scroll issue.

+- Persist timer and continue with same one.
+- Update README props/example.

+- Maybe also prevent initialization (if needed)
+- Add a localStorage cleanup function.
+- Adjust mobile layout.

+Tests:
+- ✔️✔️: Check success param. (with and without expired state)
+- ✔️✔️: Check error param. (with and without expired state)
+- ✔️ Check normal error.

+- Check success page redirect (with and without valid localStorage data)
+- Check error page redirect (with and without valid localStorage data)

 **Error messages**